flytegg/twilight/README.md

 ```kotlin
 NameCacheService.nameFromUUID(UUID.fromString("a008c892-e7e1-48e1-8235-8aa389318b7a"))
 ```
-This will look up your cache to see if we already know the name, otherwise we will check the MongoDB "cache" of key, value pairs, and finally, we'll query Mojang if we still don't know it.
+This will look up your cache to see if we already know the name, otherwise we will check the MongoDB cache of key, value pairs, and finally, we'll query Mojang if we still don't know it.

 After each step the key, value pair will be stored so the next call is just on the cache.